sarahaime/stock-quote-api/README.md

 The following features are optional to implement, but if you do, you'll be ranked higher in our evaluation process.

 * ✅ Add unit tests for the services.
-* Add contract/integration tests for the API service.
+* ✅ (Partially done) Add contract/integration tests for the API service.
 * ✅ Use JWT instead of basic authentication for endpoints.
 * Use containers to orchestrate the services.
-* ✅ Use OpenAPI/Swagger to document the API.
+* ✅ (Partially done) Use OpenAPI/Swagger to document the API.
 * ✅ Add endpoint to reset user password sending an email with the new password.